TKomericki/Rhetos-wiki/Upgrading-custom-utility-applications-to-Rhetos-40.md

 var container = builder.Build();
 ```

-This should be replaced with new design which includes creating a configuration
+This should be replaced with the following code:
-and then configuring a container:

 ```cs
 var container = Host.CreateRhetosContainer(registerCustomComponents: builder => { builder.RegisterType<ProcessUserInfo>().As<IUserInfo>(); });